PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 The project provides a number of different planner implementations (packaged as ROS nodes):
 - The PX4 Vision Kit runs the *localplanner* by default and this is the recommended starting point for your own software.
 - The *globalplanner* has not been tested with this kit.
-- The *landing planner* requires a downward facing camera, and cannot be tested using this kit.
+- The *landing planner* requires a downward facing camera, and cannot used without first modifying the camera mounting.

 PX4 and the companion computer exchange data over [MAVLink](https://mavlink.io/en/) using these interfaces:
 - [Path Planning Interface](../computer_vision/path_planning_interface.md) - API for implementing avoidance features in automatic modes.